 We will also provide more focused leadership training to your group if you have identified a training need.
 Call our office.

 There is also an UWEX sponsored state-wide leadership program in which several local citizens have participated.
-If you would like more information about Leadership Wisconsin check their website and their e-newsletter.
+If you would like more information about Leadership Wisconsin check their website.

 Grant Research and Proposal Writing